Clothing laws by country: Canada

 In Canada, s.173 of the Criminal Code prohibits "indecent acts".
 There is no statutory definition in the Code of what constitutes an indecent act (other than that the exposure of the genitals for a sexual purpose to anyone under 16 years of age), so the decision of what state of undress is "indecent", and thereby unlawful, is left to judges to decide.
 Judges have held, for example, that nude sunbathing is not indecent.
 Also, streaking is similarly not regarded as indecent.
 Section 174 prohibits being "nude" in a public place or in public view without "a lawful excuse", but defines "nude" only as being "so clad as to offend against public decency or order".
 The courts have found that nude swimming is not offensive under this definition.

 Toplessness is also not an indecent act under s.173.
 In 1991, Gwen Jacob was arrested for walking in a street in Guelph, Ontario, while topless.
 She was acquitted in 1996 by the Ontario Court of Appeal on the basis that the act of being topless is not in itself a sexual act or indecent.
 The case has been referred to in subsequent cases for the proposition that the mere act of public nudity is not sexual or indecent or an offence.
 Since then, the court ruling has been tested and upheld several times.

 A Canadian legal advice web site observes, "Canada has a tangle of confusing and inconsistently-enforced nudity laws. ...
 The public nudity section is one of the few areas of the Criminal Code that requires the attorney general's consent to lay a charge, implying a certain grey area around what constitutes illegal nudity.
 According to the government's Public Prosecution Service, the attorney general's consent is needed for two reasons: to avoid the specific harm that could result from prosecuting an innocent person; and to avoid the general harm resulting from prosecuting a case that is not in the public interest.

-Germany

-Germany has a long history of allowing mixed sex public nudity in designated areas (e.g., beaches and parks).
-This was true before WWII, after WWII in both West and East Germany and currently.
-Some of these areas are where clothing is optional and some are where clothing is forbidden (i.e., mandatory nudity).
-In non-designated areas, appearing nude in public "counts as a minor breach of the law.
-Prosecutions can follow if another citizen is offended, but few ever are."
+A policy manual from the Nova Scotia Public Prosecution Service enumerates the principles for which they would consider granting consent, which are: